Indicia-Team/irecord-training/where-does-the-record-go.rst

 The Database
 ============

 All records added to iRecord go straight into a database hosted by the `Biological Records Centre <http://www.brc.ac.uk>`_ known as the *community warehouse*.
-This reflects the fact that the database is shared with a community of other online recording websites for reasons which we will come to later.
+This name reflects the fact that the database is shared with a community of other online recording websites for reasons which we will come to later.
 The records are held securely and are regularly backed up.

 Records are immediately available
 =================================